 Remember all the classic games you used to play when you were a child?
 In this workshop, children will be able to create their very own games out of reuse and recycled materials.
 Be prepared to see water bottle skittles, marble runs, board games made with cardboard and bottle tops – and much more.
 This session is creative and crazy and introduces children to the wild possibilities of recycled and reuse objects.

 What happens to space waste?
 Working in teams, students use industrial off-casts and e-waste materials to construct a space station, satellites, a lunar model or rockets.
 Students are challenged to consider the requirements for life in space as well as the opportunities offered by zero gravity as they design and construct their space module without the use of tape or glue.

-Why not stay longer and add one of these activities to your visit.
+Why not add these activities to your booking.

 Waste Sorting Challenge